Stephen Z. Lu

 prof_pic.jpg

 Hey there, welcome to my blog!
-My name is Stephen Lu and I am a third year undergraduate student in computer science and biology at McGill University.
+My name is Stephen and I am a final year undergraduate student in honours computer science at McGill University.

 In my free time, I love playing pickup basketball at my local park (Valois park in Pointe-Claire if you’re from the area), composing mostly funky (and a few serious) songs on the piano, discovering breathtaking landscapes nestled in low-profile hiking trails (my profile pic above was taken atop Mt.
 Wakakusa in Nara, Japan), and spending time with my family and friends in my hometown of Montreal, Quebec.